Vasya-007/uplab-bc-dom-homework/README.md

 You are not allowed to do innerHTML or similar hacks to make your full HTML structure using HTML string.
 However, you can use it few times for some smaller pieces.

+### BONUS

+Add a form handler.

+When the form is submitted, replace the form with the message: "You are logged in successfully as {email}" (replace {email} with the email from form)